Feedback Print Email

 What are the roles & responsibilities of the private sector?

 When the lack of affordable homes – both rental and homeownership – threatens the vitality of the community, homebuilders, bankers and realtors certainly are affected, but so too is the local business community at-large.
-Individual employers as well as Chamber of Commerce, economic development groups and other industry associations can work alongside Mayors, local officials and affordable housing developers to help expand housing opportunities for low- and moderate-income working families.
+Individual employers as well as Chambers of Commerce, economic development groups and other industry associations can work alongside Mayors, local officials and affordable housing developers to help expand housing opportunities for low- and moderate-income working families and to ensure they are able to stay in their homes.

 What can they do?
 The private sector can participate in and underwrite media campaigns to raise awareness of the need for workforce housing.
 As the drivers of jobs, tax, revenue and economic development, area employers and business associations hold considerable sway with city council members and legislators when it comes to reforming zoning regulations or other practices that limit the supply of affordable homes.
 By advocating for more effective local housing policies and actively supporting efforts to expand the supply of housing, private employers can help both themselves and their communities.
 They also can advocate for state grants for communities that meet their fair share of the need for affordable homes and tax credits for employers that help employees obtain housing.
-Finally, they can participate directly in Employer Assisted Housing programs that help employees with their housing and, in turn, provide themselves with a stable workforce.
-Click here to go to the HousingPolicy.org section on employer assisted housing.
+Finally, they can participate directly in employer-assisted housing programs that help employees find affordable housing and, in turn, attract and retain a stable workforce.
+Click here to go to the HousingPolicy.org section on employer-assisted housing.

 It is also important to recognize the critical role that private-sector developers play in expanding the overall supply of housing.
-One reason why housing prices are rising faster than wages is that housing supply has not kept up with demand.
-With the right set of market incentives in place, private-sector developers will respond by increasing the supply where needed, slowing the rise of housing costs.
-With creative policies to keep that housing affordable over time also in place, communities can go a long way towards meeting both their economic development and affordable housing goals.
+The public sector has been out of the business of constructing housing for decades, instead focusing on creating funding and incentives for nonprofit and for-profit developers to add to the stock.
+With the right set of market incentives in place, private-sector developers will respond by increasing the supply where needed, leading to more balanced communities that provide housing for people of all income groups.
+And with creative policies to keep that housing affordable over time, communities can go a long way towards meeting both their economic development and affordable housing goals.

 back to the top